Heat equation from a deterministic dynamics: The deterministic model and the result

-Equation \ref{eq:det} corresponds to the classical evolution of a periodic harmonic chain in which each particle is subject to a fast evolving external magnetic-like field.
-Let \(\rho_{\star}\) be the density of the unique absolutely continuous invariant measure for \(f\), see Appendix \ref{sec:TO} for details.
-For simplicity, we assume that
+where \(f \in \cC^{\infty}(\bT,\bT)\), \(f' \geq \lambda> 1\).\\ Equation \eqref{eq:det} corresponds to the classical evolution of a periodic harmonic chain in which each particle is subject to a fast evolving external magnetic-like field.
+In particular, each particle has two degrees of freedom, and its motion is restricted to a plane, while the external ``magnetic" field is perpendicular to the planes of the particles.\\

-i.e, the fluctuations of the external field are zero-average.
-The following covariance will play an essential role
+The choice of an expanding map is motivated by its strong statistical properties.
+In particular, by the fast decay of correlations.
+Moreover, the discrete-time dynamical system \( (f, \bT)\) has a unique absolutely continuous invariant probability measure (called SRB measure); see Appendix \ref{sec:TO}, e.g. Lemma \ref{lem:dec_cor} and Remark \ref{rem:uniqueabs}, for details.
+That is, calling \(\rho_{\star}\) the invariant density, for each $\vf\in\cC^0(\bT,\bR)$,